C191068/Ali_Khatami_Solidity_10/README.md

 And we want to keep track of all people who send us money<br>

 For that at first we need the data structure ```array```  and we will create array of addresses called ```funders``` <br>

+We will keep adding all the funders who send money to us<br>